-As a political science major, you'll study politics as an essential aspect of human affairs.
-Our definition of "politics" includes everything from the American presidency to overcoming poverty in Africa.
-We study the history and structure of governments, political parties, interest groups, and social movements.
-Our students learn about what does happen in politics and how to think systematically about what would be just and fair.
-The political science major has five concentrations: politics, global politics, law and politics, political economy and economic policy, and American politics
+As a political science major, you'll study politics and public policy as an essential aspect of human affairs.
+Studying politics offers a way to understand and engage in some of the most critical issues of our times, such as addressing climate change, managing emerging security challenges and overcoming poverty around the world.
+We study the history and structure of governments, political parties, interest groups and social movements.
+Our students learn about what happens in politics and policy and how to think systematically about what would be just and fair.

 Follow your interest.

-Concentrate your studies in one of five major tracks: global politics (including international relations and domestic politics in countries around the planet); law and politics (ranging from the U.S. Constitution to international law); political economy and public policy (the relationship between business and politics in capitalist countries); American politics (for those who understand and/or have a career in American politics); and general politics.
+Political science majors take courses that expand their overall knowledge of politics, policy and institutions while encouraging greater connections with specific areas of interest.
+Our students have a diverse range of interests, including global politics (international relations and domestic politics in countries around the planet); law and politics (ranging from the U.S. Constitution to international law); political economy and public policy (the relationship between business and politics); and American politics (policies, processes and institutions in the United States).

 Study government where it happens.